Complete Local Openclaw Deployment Guide

 - Reliability: No external dependencies

-Compare hardware options for your clawdbot local deployment:
+Compare hardware options for your openclaw local deployment:

 | Hardware | Cost | Performance | Power Usage | Best For |